nasunstar/Agent_App/README.md

 ```

 > **Note:** The test task requires an Android SDK (`sdk.dir` or `ANDROID_HOME`).
 In CI-less local runs configure the SDK path before executing the command.

+Room-based unit tests such as `AppDatabaseTest` depend on `ApplicationProvider` and need an Android-aware runner.
+When invoking them from the command line ensure Robolectric (or another Android test runner) is configured, or execute the tests from Android Studio as instrumented tests.
+Otherwise you may see `IllegalStateException` failures even though the app builds and runs normally.